Blind Chinese activist Chen rests in NYC

 "He wanted to go out in the garden ... his kids went out first and then he went out," Cohen, who has become a confidante of Chen's, told Reuters.

-Chen, 40, a self-taught lawyer who has been the centre of a diplomatic rift between China and the United States, arrived in New York on Saturday.
+Chen, 40, a self-taught lawyer who has been the center of a diplomatic rift between China and the United States, arrived in New York on Saturday.

 He will study law and learn English at the university, Cohen said.
 The arrangement was designed to ease Sino-U.S. tension over the Communist country's treatment of rights activists and dissidents.